pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

 ## 6. Documentation

-It's not the most beloved feature.
-Documentation actually been smeared by the Xtreme Programming Book.
-But Rust does a lot to remove the traditional pain points.
+Documentation is not a beloved part about programming.
+For example, Kent Beck dedicates a few paragraphs in his `Extreme Programming Explained` to explain why keeping up documentation is a burden for development teams without much benefit.

+Rust changes the balance of that equation.

-First, any Rust project can make documentation by running `cargo doc --open`
+First, any Rust project can make an HTML site of documentation by running `cargo doc --open`

-At a mininum, the documentation will have all the function signatures of the public functions, traits, and structs of your modules.
-It will also have easy links to documntation to all your dependencies.
-But it will also put any doc-comments (comments with `///` or `//!`) in there.
-You can even put code snippets.
-Those code snippets can even automatically be run when you run `cargo test`!
+At a minimum, the documentation will have all the function signatures of the public functions, traits, and structs of your modules.
+It will also put any comments with `///` or `//!` in there as well.
+It will also have links to documentation to all your dependencies.

+You can even include code snippets to show how to use your library.
+Those code snippets can even automatically be run as tests with `cargo test`!

 All libraries hosted on crates.io automatically have their documentation hosted on docs.rs.

 ## Conclusion

-Rust's learning curve is indeed steep, but rest assured that once summitted, there are a ton of slick syntax that you've enjoyed from other languages, plus some new ones thrown in too.
+If a project performance requirements are strict enough to rule out more mainstream languages, and the economic and staffing realities of the client can make room for including a new language, I would not shy allow from Rust in fear of its complications.
+Despite its steep learning curve (we've just scratched the surface here), underneath is a real gem of a language that is a joy to use.